IncognitoOmi/IncognitoOmi/README.md

 ## 🌟 **About Me**
 - 📍 Based in **Mumbai, India**.
-- 💼 Currently working as an **Data Scientist at LTIMindtree**, delivering solutions for **ICICI Bank**.
+- 💼 Currently working as an **Data Scientist at LTIMindtree**
-- 🌱 Continuously learning new tools and techniques in **Machine Learning, Big Data, Cloud Platforms, and Financial Markets**.
+- 🌱 Continuously learning new tools and techniques in **AI, Machine Learning, Big Data, Cloud Platforms, and Financial Markets**.

 ---